jwoehr/qisjob/README.md

   -h, --help            show this help message and exit -i, --ibmq            Use best genuine IBMQ processor (default) -s, --sim             Use IBMQ qasm simulator
-  -a, --aer             Use QISKit aer simulator
+  -a, --aer             Use QISKit Aer simulator.
+Default is Aer statevector
+                        simulator.
+Use -a --qasm-simulator to get Aer qasm simulator.
+Use -a --unitary-simulator to get Aer unitary simulator.
+  --qasm_simulator      With -a use Aer qasm simulator instead of Aer
+                        statevector simulator
+  --unitary_simulator   With -a use Aer unitary simulator instead of Aer
+                        statevector simulator
   -b BACKEND, --backend BACKEND
                         Use specified IBMQ backend --api_provider API_PROVIDER
                         Backend api provider, currently supported are [IBMQ |
                         QI].
 Default is IBMQ.
-  -1, --one_job         Run all experiments as one job -c CREDITS, --credits CREDITS
+  --backends            Print list of backends to stdout and exit -1, --one_job         Run all experiments as one job -c CREDITS, --credits CREDITS
                         Max credits to expend on each job, default is 3